-Format Xbox One USB
+Format Xbox One flash drive USB format tool

 Partition Expert Can do more than just resize and move partition without data loss, Format USB or any other external hard drive with ease is also one of its features.
 As we can informed by Microsoft Xbox One's guide page:

 To update or repair an Xbox One console from a USB flash drive, you'll need a 4-GB USB flash drive formatted to NTFS.